lsammons/301n2-portfolio/03-portfolio_responsive-mobile-first/03-lsammons-portfolio/README.md

 4. As a reader, I want project descriptions truncated to the first paragraph so that I can easily scroll though the whole list.
   - As a reader, I want to click the "More" button so that I can expand the entire description.
   - As a reader, I want projects filterable by category so that I can review just the things that interest me.
   - As a reader, I want the portfolio to use a nice color scheme, so that it stands out visually.

+## TODO:
+  1. As the creator, I want to be able to indicate solo vs team projects in the title of the project.
+(Add rawData field)
+    - As the creator, I want the publish date to reflect months and years, not days.